intelops/qualitytrace/README.md

   name: DEMO Pokemon - Import - Import a Pokemon
   description: "Import a pokemon"

-  # Configure how tracetest triggers the operation on your application
+  # Configure how qualityTrace triggers the operation on your application
   # triggers can be http, grpc, etc
   trigger:
       type: http